Carrie L. Birkhofer

 Bud Colligan is the Founder and CEO of South Swell Ventures, an early stage venture capital firm focused on technology investments in the Monterey Bay region.
 Mr. Colligan founded Central Coast Angels in 2013 and is a founding board member of Santa Cruz Works.
 He is an investor in and advisor to NextSpace, PredPol, PayStand, EdSurge, Water City, InBoard, Wheelhouse and Tixr.
 Previously, Mr. Colligan was on the original Macintosh team at Apple, ran Apple’s Higher Education Marking Group, was Chairman & CEO of Macromedia, and Partner at Accel Partners, a leading venture capital firm.
 Mr. Colligan’s successful investments include lynda.com, CNET Networks, Days of Wonder, Yodlee and Brightmail.
-He became Senior Advisor for International Affairs & Trade for the State of California in April 2019.
+He served as Senior Advisor for International Affairs & Trade for the State of California during 2019.